GSA/govt-urls/README.md

 * RT (related term)&indicates an association between two related terms when it seems helpful.

-# Hat Tip
+# A Tip of the Hat

-Marilyn Kercher started this list many years ago.
-She took it as her personal mission to ensure you could find information from any government website&mdash;including those that don't end in .gov or .mil&mdash;when you search on [USA.gov](http://www.usa.gov).
+A tip of the hat to Marilyn Kercher.
+She started this list many years ago and took it as her personal mission to ensure you could find information from any government website&mdash;including those that don't end in .gov or .mil&mdash;when you search on [USA.gov](http://www.usa.gov).
 She would be thrilled to learn that this list is now open for anyone to access.

 We welcome comments and additions.
 Email us at <USASearch@gsa.gov>.